brevzin/brevzin.github.io/_posts/2021-07-26-counted-iterator.md

 I thought this was just an interesting example where grouping `advance` and `done?` together in a single operation addresses a problem that exists largely because the two operations are separate.
 In a way this is similar to the filter-map problem that exists because `advance` and `read` are separate.

 While there are also clear advantages of `advance` and `read` being separate operations (being able to `advance` cheaply to skip ahead or jump backwards), I haven't yet really thought about what the advantages of `advance` and `done?` being separate are.
-At the very least, the C++ iterator/sentinel maps a little awkwardly onto the C# model simply because in C# you have to `MoveNext` to get to the first element, and in C++ that means extra state:
+At the very least, the C++ iterator/sentinel model maps a little awkwardly onto the C# model simply because in C# you have to `MoveNext` to get to the first element, and in C++ that means extra state:

 ```cpp
 template <input_iterator I, sentinel_for<I> S>